BeAllAround/S2S-Compilers-Blog-Series-Public/Understanding Switch Case Statements/README.md

 ##### Benchmark

-The benchmark, with the `CMP` instruction, gives us about `22%` faster code with _no_ optimizations.
+The benchmark, without the `CMP` instruction, gives us about `22%` faster code with _no_ optimizations.

 ```bash
 _switch_go